Webhooks with GraphQL for Simpler Integration

 Webhooks are used to orchestrate events in our headless ecommerce service.
 We have now introduced GraphQL to allow you to select exactly the data you need for each webhook.
 You do not need to circle back to fetch the data you need.
 Simple, quick - and you are in control.

 Webhooks for Event Orchestration

-We have introduce the webhooks management that allows you to send a query based on events that occur like new order or update product.
+We have introduced webhooks management that allows you to send a query based on events that occur like new orders or updated on products.
 Webhooks like this easily integrate with 3rd party services including:

 - Slack notifications for new orders

 - Signing up customers for a newsletter after order creation (if they accept terms)

 - Sending a new order to a fulfillment service

 - Give a user access to a new subscription service

 Webhooks with GraphQL for Tailor Made Queries

 Webhooks are in themselves just HTTP signals that are being sent when an event occurs.
 You often have a pre-defined payload in a traditional webhook.
 However, we wanted to see how we can use the power of GraphQL and specify specifically what you would like to have sent as the payload of your webhook.